ezrasavard/qmc/README.md

 Path Integral Quantum Monte Carlo (QMC) and Simulated Annealing (SA) for solving ising spin glasses.

-This file is part of FreePIMC, originally authored by Ezra Savard.
 It is free software under the MIT License, and is distributed in the hope that it will be useful.
 See "LICENSE" for details.

 #Background
-FreePIMC is a C port and enhancement of my undergrad thesis, doing QMC in Python.
+This is a C port and enhancement of my undergrad thesis, doing QMC in Python.
+It is not production quality code, but can serve as an example of how to implement these algorithms in two different styles.
+The Python code uses numpy and matrix operations to perform calculations while the C code uses loops loops and adjecency lists.
+Both versions include a simulated annealing and PI-QMC implementation.

 Problem formats are designed to work with existing code for Quantum-dot Cellular Automata (QCA).
-Code is being designed to integrate with QCADesigner.

 I have a few features planned for this project in the long run, but it is going into hibernation.